jaredtritz/jsonsails-readthedocs/source/concepts/index.rst

 Concepts
 ========

-In order to understand how JSonSails works, it's helpful to understand some key concepts first.
+In order to gain a better understanding of JSonSails, let's look at some of the key concepts in more detail.

 .. toctree::
     :maxdepth: 1